ankumar/software-design/README.md

 3. Security, Cloud Platforms & Infrastructure
 4. Retail, Manufacturing, Finance, Entertainment, ...

-We need periodic reminder especially around being patient and persistent.
 Evolution & journeys are always fascinating from learning perspective, like all over night successes, 10+ years and 100s of man years of work!
 [1]

 A Thread inside an organization:
 > [12/16 10:27 AM] Quinn, Henry